Students Learn within a Cohort

-The EdD program functions within the cohort model, and students are given the opportunity to network with their peers – experienced leaders from all over the country (and sometimes, the world).
-All core classes follow a cohort model.
+The EdD program is designed around the cohort model, and all core classes follow this structure.
+Students build lasting relationships with both faculty and with their cohort members – experienced leaders from all over the country (and sometimes, the world).

 Residency Requirement in Newberg, Oregon

 On-campus residency will occur once per summer in Newberg, Oregon, and is designed to be a two-week intensive experience embedded into a five-week summer session.
 During residency, students engage in face-to-face instruction as well as activities that build scholarly engagement in an intellectual community.
 Residency is a critical social environment in which faculty and students will get to know one another, shape and practice scholarly habits of mind, and grow in their academic knowledge.

 The EdD program is designed to be completed in three years.

 The Doctor of Education in Educational Leadership program contains 56 credit hours of coursework.
 Students will fulfill these requirements by taking:

 - 38 Core Semester Credits

 - Faith and Learning/Ethics – 6 credits